 Celebrate our independence with these red, white and blue blockbusters.

-Staring down the barrel of a four-day weekend means you'll probably spend one day sitting on your ass, watching movies on TV.
+Staring down the barrel of a mid-week holiday means you’ll probably spend the day sitting on your ass, watching movies on TV.
 Skip that.
 With a little preparation, you could be making your own movie marathon of these super patriotic movies.